valentinmace/fcm/README.md

 Notes:
 - If you do not write a word embedding argument, it will run on every word embeddings available in the ``data/word_emb`` folder
 - Train data and test data files have to be in the ``data/corpus/formated folder``
-- In this repo I only provide one small word embeddings (github size restriction) but you can get bigger and better performing on my drive at https://drive.google.com/drive/folders/18KrHhJcpOouFEf1Dgqw8N6Hpg6gxEZjH
+- In this repo I only provide one small word embeddings (github size restriction) but you can get bigger and better performing on [my drive](https://drive.google.com/drive/folders/18KrHhJcpOouFEf1Dgqw8N6Hpg6gxEZjH)

 ## Usage conversion script